dwmckee/check_brackets_tdd/README.md

 # check_brackets_tdd

-A Practice problem for learning Test Driven Design(TDD).

-Probably there are sample problems out there, but I've thought of one of my own: I'm going to
+A practice problem for learning Test Driven Design (TDD).
+Probably there are sample problems out there, but I've thought of one of my own.

 ## The Project